Roger Scantlebury: Later career

 Scantlebury joined Logica in 1977 in their Communications Division, where he worked on the CCITT (ITU-T) X.25 protocol and with the formation of the Euronet, a pan-European virtual circuit network using X.25.
 He moved to the Finance Division in 1981.

 In the 2000s, he worked for Mercator Software, Integra SP and as a consultant.
 Subsequently, he worked for Kofax (now Tungsten Automation) and retired in 2020.

 Personal life

 Scantlebury married Christine Appleby in 1958 in Middlesex; they had two sons in 1961 and 1966, and a daughter in 1963.
-He lives in Esher.
+He lived in Esher.

 He was influential in persuading NPL to sponsor a gallery about "Technology of the Internet" at The National Museum of Computing, which opened in 2009.